microsoft/autogen/samples/tools/testbed/README.md

 # Autogen Testbed Environment

 The Autogen Testbed environment is a tool for repeatedly running a set of pre-defined Autogen scenarios in a setting with tightly-controlled initial conditions.
 With each run, Autogen will start from a blank slate, working out what code needs to be written, and what libraries or dependencies to install.
-The results of each run are logged, can be ingested by analysis or metrics scripts.
+The results of each run are logged, and can be ingested by analysis or metrics scripts.
 By default, all runs are conducted in freshly-initialized docker containers, providing the recommended level of consistency and safety.

 ## Setup

 Before you begin, you must configure your API keys for use with the Testbed.
-These keys extend beyond those typically found in an OAI_CONFIG_LIST, and can include such things as key for the Bing Search API or other services used by the scenarios.
+These keys extend beyond those typically found in an OAI_CONFIG_LIST, and can include such things as keys for the Bing Search API or other services used by the scenarios.
 There is an example ENV file in ``includes/ENV.example``.
 To get started:

 ``cp includes/ENV.example includes/ENV``

 Then edit ``includes/ENV`` as needed.

-The Testbed also required installation of the __python docker__ library:
+The Testbed also requires installation of the __python docker__ library:

 ``pip install docker``